fbpx

 A NoFollow link, on the other hand, is a link that is specifically marked with a rel=”nofollow” attribute in the HTML code.
 This tells search engines not to follow the link or pass on any link equity to the linked page.
 NoFollow links were originally created as a way for webmasters to combat spam and prevent comment spam on their websites.
 However, they are also used by sites like Wikipedia to prevent link spamming and maintain editorial control over outbound links.

 In terms of SEO, DoFollow links are generally considered more valuable than NoFollow links, as they can contribute to a page’s link equity and potentially improve its search engine rankings.
-However, it’s important to note that a natural link profile will contain both DoFollow and NoFollow links, and having a diverse link profile is generally considered a positive signal to search engines.
+But, it’s important to note that a natural link profile will contain both DoFollow and NoFollow links, and having a diverse link profile is generally considered a positive signal to search engines.

 Why are Nofollow and Dofollow Links Important for SEO?